-- 16.1 Amend the Local Government Act 1993 (LG Act) to prevent the forced amalgamation of councils or significant boundary alteration without the support of a plebiscite. - 16.2 Amend the LG Act to limit the power of the Minister for Local Government to suspend or dismiss democratically elected councils in all but the most extraordinary circumstances. - 16.3 Permit newly amalgamated councils that have been divided into wards as part of a larger council area to revert to their status as undivided electorates. - 16.4 Amend the Local Government (General) Regulation 2005 to shorten the pre-poll voting period to the period including the Saturday to Friday of the week before Election Day. - 16.5 Ensure councils and communities retain choice in their method of voting and does not impose universal postal voting. - 16.6 Amend the LG Act to ensure that councillors and candidates who are members of a registered political party, or have been a member of a registered political party during at any time during the 12 months prior to seeking council election/re-election, be prohibited from using the word 'Independent' beside their name on the ballot paper and on all electoral materials. - 16.7 Amend the LG Act to ensure a person may only nominate for election to a particular council if they are a resident or ratepayer. - 16.8 Eliminate the need for council by-elections, by extending countback provisions to the first two years of a council term, and extending the minister's discretion to provide councils with the option of avoiding a by-election for a casual vacancy during the latter two years of a council term. - 16.9 Implement measures such as information sessions and training programs to increase the diversity of candidates standing for local government elections. - 16.10 Legislate so that LG elections are to be conducted by the NSW Electoral Commission only. - 16.11 Reduce the cost of conducting LG elections, including through: - (a) a commitment that the NSW Electoral Commission not be permitted to increase the cost of elections by more than the rate cap limit imposed on LG rates - (b) directly offsetting the cost of LG elections with significant fine revenue from non-voting - (c) trialling online voting initiatives.
+- 16.1 Legislate to prevent the forced amalgamation of councils or significant boundary alteration without the support of a plebiscite. - 16.2 Legislate to limit the power of the Minister for Local Government to suspend or dismiss democratically elected councils in all but the most extraordinary circumstances. - 16.3 Permit newly amalgamated councils that have been divided into wards as part of a larger council area to revert to their status as undivided electorates. - 16.4 Shorten the pre-poll voting period to the period including the Saturday to Friday of the week before Election Day. - 16.5 Ensure councils and communities retain choice in their method of voting and does not impose universal postal voting. - 16.6 Legislate to ensure that councillors and candidates who are members of a registered political party or have been a member of a registered political party during at any time during the 12 months prior to seeking council election/re-election, be prohibited from using the word 'Independent' beside their name on the ballot paper and on all electoral materials.

+- 16.7 Legislate to ban property developers and real estate agents (and their relatives and close associates including investors, owners and beneficiaries) from serving as councillors, and increase penalties for false declarations on this matter. - 16.8 Legislate to ensure a person may only nominate for election to a particular council if they are a resident or ratepayer. - 16.9 Eliminate the need for council by-elections, by extending countback provisions to the first two years of a council term, and extending the minister's discretion to provide councils with the option of avoiding a by-election for a casual vacancy during the latter two years of a council term. - 16.10 Implement measures such as information sessions, published materials (in multiple languages) and training programs to increase the diversity of candidates standing for elections and electors' knowledge and awareness of the electoral process. - 16.11 Legislate so that LG elections are to be conducted by the NSW Electoral Commission only. - 16.12 Reduce the cost of conducting LG elections, including through: - a commitment that the NSW Electoral Commission not be permitted to increase the cost of elections by more than the rate cap limit imposed on LG rates - b. directly offsetting the cost of LG elections with significant fine revenue from non-voting - c. trialing online voting initiatives. - 16.13 Legislate to ensure all mayors continue to hold their positions until a new mayor is elected following local government elections.

-17. Governance
+17 Governance